CHOOSING THE BEST ALL-AROUND WHEELSET FOR THE ROAD CYCLIST

 Was this review worth your time?
 Want save money on whatever gear you buy next?

 If you plan to buy something I covered in this review or any piece of cycling gear for that matter, there’s an easy way to save money and keep the cranks turning on more reviews like this one.
-Simply click on the retailer links in red in the posts or right hand column and buy any of your cycling gear through the online stores you connect to.
+Simply click on the store links in red in the posts or right hand column and buy any of your cycling gear through the stores you connect to.

-I’ve picked these stores from the over 50 I track around the world because they offer the best current prices I’ve found on gear covered in this review, they have the items I list in inventory, and they provide good customer service.
+I’ve picked these stores from the over 50 I track around the world because they offer the best current prices I’ve found on gear covered in each review, they have the items I list in inventory, and they provide good customer service.
 They also typically offer very good prices on all their gear.
-Every couple of days I update the pricing on the gear I’ve recommended in the body of each review and in the sidebar and every couple of weeks I update the best store links for all the products reviewed in the post.
+Every couple of days I update the pricing and store links on the gear I’ve recommended in the body of each review and in the sidebar and every couple of weeks I update the best store links for all the products reviewed in the post.

 Thanks for reading and supporting In The Know Cycling.
 If you’ve made it this far, congratulations and please let me know what you think about what you’ve just read or ask any questions in the Leave A Reply area below.
 And let’s stay connected!
-In the right hand column near the top of this review, you can sign up to get an e-mail when new posts come out, get them sent to your RSS reader or follow my comments on Twitter and Facebook.
+In the right hand column near the top of this review, you can sign up to get an e-mail when new posts come out, get posts sent to your RSS reader or follow In The Know Cycling updates on Twitter and Facebook.